lizhanmit/learning-notes/kafka-note/kafka-note.md

 - Each partition is an ordered immutable sequence of messages.
 - Messages are byte arrays of data with String, JSON, and Avro being the most common.
 - Messages are replicated across the cluster and persisted to disk.
-- Each message is assigned a unique sequential identifier or key called offset.
+- Each message is assigned a unique sequential identifier or key called **offset**.
 Messages with the same key arrive at the same partition.
 - Each message consists of a key, a value and a timestamp.
 - Kafka retains all messages for a configurable period of time.
 - Kafka's performance is effectively constant with respect to data size.